malenaduroux/ml-ThyRP/README.md

 docker run -it --rm -p 9696:9696 recurrence-prediction
 ```

 The app will not be served http://localhost:9696/predict.
-You can access the docs and try it out on http://localhost:9696/predict/docs, run the test file `python test.py`, or use a curl request:
+You can access the docs and try it out on http://localhost:9696/predict/docs, run the test file `python test.py` (just make sure the url in test.py is the localhost one), or use a curl request:

 ```bash
 curl -X POST "http://localhost:9696/predict" \